Advantages Of A CMMS & Geographic Information System

 What is CMMS GIS?

-GIS are designed to capture, store, manipulate, analyze, manage, and present all types of geographical data.
+GIS is designed to capture, store, manipulate, analyze, manage, and present all types of geographical data.

 A CMMS is a software application that links computer databases containing information about an organization’s assets and maintenance operations to functions and tools that create efficiencies including preventative care of Property, Plant and Equipment; inventory control; facility management; electronic document storage and retrieval; compliance (both internal and external), and ultimately reduced downtime and lower cost.